2026 Logistics Update:

 Iran’s Role as a Regional Transit Hub

 Iran’s geographic position enhances its role in Iran logistics as a bridge between Europe, Asia, and the Middle East.
 The INSTC and other trade corridors, such as routes to Turkey and Afghanistan, leverage Persian Gulf trade’s rail and road networks for efficient transport from Iran to neighboring countries.
-In 2025, Iran’s trade and freight sector is projected to grow, driven by hydrocarbon exports and strategic infrastructure investments, despite constraints from U.S. sanctions.
+In 2026, Iran remains a strategic transit hub, supported by the INSTC, road links to Turkey and Central Asia, Persian Gulf ports, and ongoing logistics investments, despite sanctions and route disruption risks.

 Iran’s strategic location at the crossroads of Asia, Europe, and the Middle East makes it a pivotal hub for transport and shipment to/from Iran.
 With a robust network of roads, railways, ports, and airports, Iran facilitates both domestic and international trade, despite challenges posed by sanctions and infrastructural limitations.
 Here we explore the key components of Iran’s transport infrastructure, highlighting its role in import/export and global connectivity.